 Nearly 28 million tonnes of copper is used annually.
 The majority of copper produced worldwide (70 percent) is used for electrical/conductivity applications and communications.

 The life of copper is infinite and does not have an end of life phase.
-It can be recycled over and over, with no loss of properties.
+This renewable resource can be recycled over and over, with no loss of properties.